yanhao5103233729/intern2/README.md

 ## Project Overview
 The Baidu Apollo Autonomous Driving system is a comprehensive solution to autonomous driving raised by Baidu.
 It incorporates the entire workflow of unmanned driving and proposes a thorough solution encompassing system infrastructure, software application, and data learning.
-As is shown below:
 <img src="./img/flowchart.png" alt="Example Image" width="50%">

 In order to work closely with various teams at Integration Center, ISCAS, to propose a comprehensive solution for Baidu Apollo Autonomous Driving Project as mentioned, linking functionalities of bottom layers, software usage, and date learning, etc., to connect the entire autonomous driving workflow, I Coded, tested, debugged, implemented and documented the following two modules using C++(primary) and Python.